CS-3203-team-g/food-project/README.md

 # Food/Recipe Recommender

-A web-based application that suggests recipes based on the ingredients you have on hand.
+A web-based application that generates grocery plans and reccommends recipes based on ingredients you have on hand.
 This project is built in Java using Maven for dependency management and testing.

 ---